 Why We Love National French Toast Day

-Comedian Steven Wright tells a jokes about how went to a restaurant that served "breakfast at any time," so he ordered French toast during the Renaissance.
-If he'd actually been alive during that time, he'd have found that it was already a staple of many cultures' diets.
-It's just that tasty.
+Check out Steven Wright’s classic joke about how he went to a restaurant that served "breakfast at any time," so he ordered French toast during the Renaissance.

 While certainly not a health food, French toast can be a part of a healthy and moderated diet.
 For example, it contains decent amounts of essential nutrients, such as riboflavin, vitamins B6 and B12, thiamine, niacin, and folate.

 Many of us like to load up for breakfast.
-Although opinions vary as to whether or not breakfast really is "the most important meal of the day," there's no doubt that there are worse ways to start the day than with some sweet deliciousness.
+Although opinions vary as to whether or not breakfast really is "the most important meal of the day," there's no doubt that there are worse ways to start the day than with something sweet.